D2KLab/entity2rec/README.md

 `mkdir datasets/your_dataset`
 `mkdir datasets/your_dataset/graphs`

+Create a file containing user feedback of the training set in datasets/your_dataset/graphs/feedback.edgelist:

+`user_id item_id`

+Then run:

  ` python src/entity2rec.py --dataset my_dataset --train datasets/my_dataset/training_set.dat --test datasets/my_dataset/test_set.dat --run_all`

 The command accepts all the params of _entity2vec_ and, in addition: